Arctic Monkeys and Guns N’ Roses complete Glastonbury headliners line-up

 Yusuf/Cat Stevens will perform during the tea time legends slot on Sunday afternoon.

-Arctic Monkeys and Guns N’ Roses have been announced as Glastonbury’s final two headliners, joining Sir Elton John at the top of the bill.
+Arctic Monkeys and Guns N’ Roses have been announced as Glastonbury’s final two headliners, joining Sir Elton John at the top of the bill, the festival has said.

-On Friday the festival announced more than 50 other acts for its 2023 line-up, with hundreds more expected to be added in the coming months.
+On Friday more than 50 other acts were added to the 2023 line-up, with hundreds more expected to be added in the coming months.

-Yusuf/Cat Stevens will perform during the tea time legends slot on Sunday afternoon, despite Roxy Music being heavily rumoured, the BBC said.
+Yusuf/Cat Stevens will perform during the tea time legends slot on Sunday afternoon, despite Roxy Music being heavily rumoured, the BBC reported.

 The veteran folk-rocker, best known for a string of albums in the 1970s, follows in the footsteps of artists such as Dolly Parton, Kylie Minogue and Diana Ross.